lmercl/taikungoclient/showbackclient/docs/ShowbackRulesListDto.md

 HasLastModifiedBy returns a boolean if a field has been set.

+### SetLastModifiedByNil

+`func (o *ShowbackRulesListDto) SetLastModifiedByNil(b bool)`

+ SetLastModifiedByNil sets the value for LastModifiedBy to be an explicit nil

+### UnsetLastModifiedBy
+`func (o *ShowbackRulesListDto) UnsetLastModifiedBy()`

+UnsetLastModifiedBy ensures that no value is present for LastModifiedBy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)